Vans' parent company is trying to turn itself around. His bottom line has only gotten worse. - ExBulletin

 VF Corp. also announced that Paul Vogel would become its new CFO

-Shares of VF Corp. fell in post-session Wednesday after North Face gear and sneaker maker Vans reported a surprise adjusted quarterly loss, as retailers remained reluctant to stock up on new shoes and clothing amid weaker consumer demand.
+Shares of VF Corp. fell in after-hours trading Wednesday after maker of Vans sneakers and The North Face gear reported a surprise adjusted quarterly loss, as retailers remained reluctant to stock up on new shoes and clothing amid weaker buyer demand .

 The company (VFC) also named Paul Vogel as its new chief financial officer on Wednesday.
 Vogel, a veteran of streaming platform Spotify Technology (SPOT), will start on July 8.